jonbaldie/type-db/README.md

 If you're not precise about the types of the objects and variables passed around in your application, then you're not clear about what your application actually does.

-After many years of experience as a developer and fixing way too many errors, over those years, I learned that type precision and static analysis were the biggest game-changers for the stability of any codebase.
+After many years of experience as a developer and fixing way too many errors, I learned that type precision and static analysis were the biggest game-changers for the stability of any codebase.

-While it can be painful to implement at first, a type-safe coding style makes your code more predictable, and therefore more testable.
-You know in advance what is actually going to happen, so you become better at testing that!

 ## Thanks